SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-database-for-postgresql.md

 1. To enable audit logs perform below steps:
    * [Install the pgAudit extension](https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/concepts-audit#installing-pgaudit).
    * [Configure audit logging](https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/concepts-audit#pgaudit-settings).
-2. To set up the Azure Event Hubs source in Sumo Logic portal, refer to our [Azure Event Hubs documentation](/docs/send-data/collect-from-other-data-sources/azure-monitoring/ms-azure-event-hubs-source/).
+2. To set up the Azure Event Hubs source in Sumo Logic, refer to [Azure Event Hubs Source for Logs](/docs/send-data/collect-from-other-data-sources/azure-monitoring/ms-azure-event-hubs-source/).
 3. To create the Diagnostic settings in Azure portal, refer to the [Azure documentation](https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/howto-configure-and-access-logs#configure-diagnostic-settings).
 Perform below steps for each Azure Database for PostgreSQL server that you want to monitor.
    * Choose `Stream to an event hub` as the destination.
    * Select `allLogs`.
    * Use the Event hub namespace and Event hub name configured in previous step in destination details section.
 You can use the default policy `RootManageSharedAccessKey` as the policy name.

 ## Troubleshooting

-### Azure Event Hubs Source

-Common error types are described [here](/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/azure-event-hubs-source/#error-types).

-You can try [restarting](/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/azure-event-hubs-source/#restarting-your-source) the source for `ThirdPartyConfig` errors.

 ### HTTP Logs and Metrics Source used by Azure Functions